rodrigoelp/little-stories/Unlikely adventures/16-Chapter-16.md

 *"Sam, are you ok?"* - Hannah asked tentatively to Sam as he recovered the pacing of his breathing.

-*"Yes... fine... sorry about that"* - he added a little self absorbed on what could have happened if Amir wouldn't have catch him - *"Let's continue, ok?"*
+*"Yes... fine... sorry about that"* - he added a little self absorbed on what could have happened if Amir wouldn't have caught him - *"Let's continue, ok?"*

 *"It's all good buddy!"* - said Amir beaming with happiness - *"When I saw you jumping like ‘flummm!’
 I thought ‘no way!’
 And jumped in like ‘swoom!’
 And you were like..."*

-*"Enough Amir!"* - interrupted Hannah as she noticed a Sam filled with stress.
+*"Enough Amir!"* - interrupted Hannah as she noticed Sam filled with stress.

 Amir felt another look filled with disapprobation and decided it was best to pick up Sam and follow Hannah.